wp-plugins/admin-bar-button/readme.txt

 = Can I change how the Admin Bar Button looks and works? =

 Yes, there are several settings that you can alter if you so wish.
-Copy the code below in to a suitable JS file in your theme and change the values as required.
-Note that the values below are defaults and can be removed if you do not wish to change them.

-`$(document).ready(function(){
-	$('#wpadminbar').adminBar({
-		text:				'Admin bar',
-		text_direction:		'ltr',
-		button_position:	'left',
-		button_direction:	'left',
-		button_duration:	500,
-		bar_direction:		'right',
-		bar_duration:		500,
-		show_time:			5000
-	);
-});`
+To do this, simply visit the plugin settings page at '**Settings -> Admin Bar Button**' and set the options as you wish them to be.

 = What do all of the options mean? =